Denver Union Station: Redevelopment

-As construction at the site commenced in 2010, Amtrak's passenger station and boarding platform were moved on February 1, 2011 to a temporary site at 21st and Wewatta streets, behind Coors Field.
+As construction at the site commenced in 2010, Amtrak's passenger station and boarding platform were moved on February 1, 2011, to a temporary site at 21st and Wewatta streets, behind Coors Field.
 The new light rail station was the first component of the project to open on August 15, 2011, two blocks west of the former light rail stations and adjacent to the consolidated main line railroad tracks near the Denver Millennium Bridge.
 The westernmost stop of the 16th Street MallRide shuttle, was also moved west adjacent to the new light rail stop.

 Amtrak trains started serving the new open air train hall on February 28, 2014, while the new underground 22-gate Bus Concourse opened on May 11, 2014.
 The new bus concourse replaced Market Street Station at 16th St. & Market St., which closed permanently after thirty years of use as a hub for RTD buses.
 Bustang served Union Station Bus Concourse since its launch in 2015.
 In 2020, Greyhound Lines moved their Denver station from a terminal on 19th Street to the Union Station Bus Concourse.
 Other intercity bus lines at the Bus Concourse are Burlington Trailways and Express Arrow.

-Commuter rail service at the new train hall began in April 2016 with the opening of the A Line, offering a long-awaited connection to Denver International Airport, running every 15 minutes during peak hours with a travel time of approximately 37 minutes.
+Commuter rail service at the new train hall began in April 2016 with the opening of the A Line, offering a connection to Denver International Airport, running every 15 minutes during peak hours with a travel time of approximately 37 minutes.
 Service between Denver and Westminster began in July 2016 on the first segment of the B Line, which runs every 30 minutes during peak hours.
 The travel time between the two stations is approximately 11 minutes.
 Service to Wheat Ridge on the G Line began in April 2019, with an end-to-end travel time of 27 minutes.
 Service to Thornton on the N Line started in September 2020, with an end-to-end runtime of 29 minutes.